dotnet/docs-maui/docs/android/emulator/hardware-acceleration.md

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

 With Visual Studio, you can easily test and debug your .NET MAUI app for Android in situations where an Android device isn't available.
-However, if hardware acceleration isn't available or enabled, the emulator will run too slow.
+However, if hardware acceleration isn't available or enabled, the emulator will run too slowly.
 You can drastically improve the performance of the emulator by enabling hardware acceleration and using **x86-64** or **x86** virtual device images.

 <!-- TODO: What are the virtualization extensions on the new M1 ARM processors for Mac?
 -->